AionNext/BizCod/Decision Development Methodology.md

 If the ruleflow is particularly complex it can be helpful to develop additional rule groups whose purpose is to provide a cross check on the other rule groups.
 One example of this is a rulesheet that cross checks totals of records processed.
 Another example is rule groups that check to make sure that all rules have been tested by at least one test case.

+## MEP Thoughts
+-My personal preference would be to make the DECISION TABLE the primary means of representing related rules - supplemented with the ability to make function calls and backward chain to source any unknown variables - in theory the inference engine should be able to take any set of rules or decision tables and figure out the interdependencies between them for forward or backward chaining.
+-We should accommodate the DMN standard - i.e. be able to import a DMN definition and be able to export a DMN definition in order to support the ability to exchange rule sets but I don't think its necessary to slavishly adhere to the standard.
+Particularly as I expect we will exceed its functionality anyway.
+-Currently the DMN standard has no provision to accommodate the processing of collections of hierarchical data in a decision table.
+Its expecting that some other procedural code will take care of that.
+Our decision tables should be capable of processing complex hierarchical data structures without resorting to traditional programming mechanisms (such as loops)